weaviate/weaviate-io/developers/weaviate/installation/index.md

 * [Docker Compose](./docker-compose.md) – typically for development.
 * [Kubernetes](./kubernetes.md) – typically for production setups.

-:::tip WCS docs have a new home
-[Check it out here](../../wcs/index.mdx).
+:::tip Weaviate Cloud Services docs have a new home [Check it out here](../../wcs/index.mdx).
 Or go straight to the [WCS quickstart guide](../../wcs/quickstart.mdx) which covers installation.
 :::